awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/setting-up.md

 # Step 1: Set Up an AWS Account and Create an Administrator User<a name="setting-up"></a>

-Before you use Amazon Kinesis Data Analytics for Java Applications for the first time, complete the following tasks:
+Before you use Amazon Kinesis Data Analytics for Flink Applications for the first time, complete the following tasks:

 1. [Sign Up for AWS](#setting-up-signup)